stephanenicolas/RoboDemo/README.md

 RoboDemo will ease all those steps and you will just have a few lines of code to add to your project.

-To learn more, visit [RoboDemo Starter Guide](https://github.com/stephanenicolas/RoboDemo/issues/1).
+To learn more, visit [RoboDemo Starter Guide](https://github.com/stephanenicolas/RoboDemo/issues/1) and [browse RoboDemo Javadocs online](http://stephanenicolas.github.com/RoboDemo/apidocs/index.html).

 Customization
 -------------